 Please watch for announcements related to West Tokyo’s monthly events here on this website, via our mailing list, and on our Facebook Group.
 If you have any questions or comments, feel free to contact any of the West Tokyo JALT officers at email@example.com.

 President: Prumel Barbudo

 Publicity Chair: Mariana Senda

-I returned to teaching after a period of working for the Afghan government, most often at the embassy in Tokyo.
+I have been teaching for several years once again after a wonderful period at the Afghan government, most often at the embassy in Tokyo.
 My experiences have further convinced me of the power of communication in this increasingly connected world.
-I am excited to help organize events within the West Tokyo JALT community that will lead to better communication skills in students.
+I have a wonderful love for West Tokyo JALT as it has helped me to be a better educator and contributor at my school.
 (Best of JALT 2018 winner)